vdaubry/vdaubry.github.io/_posts/2014-10-19-setup-a-jekyll-blog.markdown

 TL;DR :

-Are you a developer?
 You want to start a personal blog, keep it simple and have a nice visual result?
-In this article we will see how to set up a blog with [jekyll](http://jekyllrb.com/), using a nice theme, and host it on [github pages](https://pages.github.com/)
+In this article we will see how to set up a blog with [jekyll](http://jekyllrb.com/), add a good looking nice theme, and host it on [github pages](https://pages.github.com/)

-This is the first article of my blog, so it seems a perfect subject to explain how I set it up (and by the way, you are already seeing the final result, so if you don't like it, you can skip this article ;)
+This is the first article of my blog, so it seems a perfect subject to explain how I set it up (and by the way, you are already seeing the final result, so if you don't like it, you can skip this ;)

 ###Why a static site generator?

-There are several reasons to choose a static site generator instead of a CMS like wordpress.
+There are several reasons to choose a static site generator instead of a CMS like Wordpress.
 In this article we will focus on the simplicity provided by Jekyll :

 * Quick start (if you're familiar with markdown you should be fine)
 * Very little configuration
-* Ease of deployment : No app server, a simple Apache will do.
+* Ease of deployment : no app server
 * Ability to host directly on Github thanks to [github pages](https://pages.github.com/)

 The list of alternatives is [impressive](https://staticsitegenerators.net), so why Jekyll?